 This girl child benefit program is available in both urban and rural areas.
 Following the birth of a baby to a mother of a girl child, all qualifying beneficiaries are given a cash reward.
 Later, when still in school, a girl child will earn an annual scholarship ranging from Rs.
 300 to Rs.
 1000.

 The girl will remove the remaining funds from the scheme until she reaches the age of 18.
 The application form for the Balika Samriddhi Yojana can be downloaded for free from the Women & Child Development Department's website.

 Dowry and other marriage costs are two of the most common causes of sexism against girls.
-Sukanya Samriddhi Account (Women Child Prosperity Account) is a government-sponsored savings program for parents of girl children and comes under the top 10 Government Girl Child schemes in India.
+Sukanya Samriddhi Yojana (Women Child Prosperity Account) is a government-sponsored savings program for parents of girl children.

 The program helps parents to set aside money for their female child's potential college and marriage expenses.
 Accounts can be opened at any India Post office or any branch of a commercial bank that has been approved by the central government.

 To date, 1.26 crore accounts have been opened under this program, totaling approximately 20,000 crores.
 This scheme has become a raging hit in less than three years.

 In 2011, Haryana had the worst sex ratio at birth in India, with 834 girls for every 1000 people.
 Various steps were taken by the state government to change the condition on the ground.